bdi-lab/HyNT/README.md

 - `--smoothing`: $\epsilon$
 - `--batch_size`: the batch size
 - `--step_size`: the step size of the cosine annealing learning rate scheduler

-Please refer to `train.py` or `eval.py` for the examples of the arguments.

 ### Hyperparameters
 We tuned HyNT with the following (except HN-FB, where we fixed the batch_size to 512):